eggdev/weedr-be/README.md

 Initial build will include features:

-- Collecting reports from r/nyknicks with one user
+- Collect all reported comments and submissions on r/nyknicks.
+Can be any sub
 - Cron Job every hour to capture and collect data
-- Notification service for "at risk" commenters
+- Notification service for "at risk" commenters (users with over 5 reported comments)

 Future iterations of this project will include:

 - Dashboard for seeing frequently reported users
 - AI for flagging/removing potentially reportable posts
+- Possible inspection into users comments and provide at risk score for Reddit as a whole